 Determining fault in a two-car accident can either be complicated or straightforward, depending on the specifics.
 Even if the situation seems to be pretty obvious, there are still two versions of the same story that need to be interpreted.
 Multi-car collisions, like a multi-vehicle pile-up or a chain-reaction car accident, are even worse.
 You may need to plead your case to prove that you are not the victim at fault.
-Below is some guidance on determining fault and whether you should contact a vehicle accident lawyer in Houston, TX for your case.
+Below is some guidance on determining fault and whether you should contact a vehicle accident lawyer in West Houston for your case.

 What Kinds of Multi-Car Accidents are There?

 First, let’s review car crash types you might encounter.